HJMsan/slackbot-CTF_event_announce/README.md

    * mpim: read, write
 4. Write "Bot User OAuth Token" to .env instead of "your_slack_bot_token".
 5. Click "Socket Mode" and Enable socket mode.
-6. Write App Token to .env instead of "your_slack_bot_token"
+6. Write App Token to .env instead of "your_slack_app_token"
 7. Run ` python3 run.py` on your server  (You may have to configure .env as a environment variables before running)

 # Function